Mining One Bitcoin: Time, Difficulty, and Profitability

 The history of Bitcoin mining difficulty is a chart that only looks up, but with caveats.

-The year is 2021.
+2021.
 China expels miners, and the difficulty drops by 27%.
 The network sneezes, rebuilds, and returns to growth after a couple of months.

-The year 2023.
+2023.
 27 adjustments, 20 increases, 7 decreases.
-The result: +74% for the year.
-The average difficulty is approaching 70 T. The miners of 2019 are dying out like mammoths.
+The result: +74% over the year.
+The average difficulty is approaching 70 T. The miners from 2019 are dying out like mammoths.

 Predicting difficulty is a thankless task.
 It's like guessing how many people will show up at the gym in January — and then wondering why it's so crowded.